-Over the next decade life-changing biotechnologies will emerge, with potentially significant impact on European society.
-Increasingly, issues relating to biotechnology and ethics are being taken up by the European Institutions and by the Council of Europe.
-CEC monitors and contributes to this work.
+Over the next decade life-changing biotechnologies will emerge, with potentially significant impact on the European society.
+On issues related to new technologies and ethics, CEC regularly monitors and contributes to the work of the European Institutions, and holds participatory status at the Committee on Bioethics (DH-BIO) of the Council of Europe.

-Our work in this area seeks to increase cooperation with churches and church organisations, including ethics committees, universities, research centres, and academics.
-Read below our statements:
+Our work seeks to increase cooperation among churches and church organisations, including ethics committees, universities, research centres, and academics.

 For more information about our work in this area, please contact Rev. Sören Lenz.

 Human Enhancement: Moral, Religious and Ethical Aspects from a European Perspective takes place in Brussels, from 25 - 27 April 2012.
 The general aim is to facilitate an international, interdisciplinary and interdenominational dialogue on the definition, the advantages and the concerns with regard to human enhancement.

 31 Dec, 2011

 The newly established Preparatory Committee for a Conference on Human Enhancement started its work.